Animation Arts, BA

 The Bachelor of Arts in Animation is a hands-on program designed to develop both your technical expertise and artistic voice.
 You’ll gain the skills needed to succeed in the animation industry while also exploring animation as a powerful form of creative expression.

 Built upon the infrastructure, reputation, and direction of UWM's award-winning Film, Video, Animation, and New Genres department, the Animation program helps a diverse community of students find their place in an expanding and evolving creative media field.
-Faculty and teaching staff are world-renowned independent and commercial animators whose work has been showcased internationally.
+Faculty and teaching staff are renowned animators whose work has been showcased internationally.
 Our program offers classes in 2D, 3D, stop motion, puppetry, VFX, and experimental animation, with the technical and aesthetic knowledge acquired being broadly applicable to both artistic and commercial paths.
 Coursework in Animation is complemented by broad exposure to the humanities, fine arts, social sciences, and natural sciences.

 Request Info | Visit | Apply